Careers With CHCPBC

 About the role

-The College of Health and Care Professionals of BC (CHCPBC) is seeking an Administrative Associate, Licensure who will support the Licensure team by providing administrative and clerical assistance to ensure the smooth operations of the College’s licensing process.
-This frontline position is tasked with a wide variety of administrative functions and licensure-related tasks, including reviewing, processing, and tracking registration applications, and providing administrative support during Committee meetings.
-This role also supports other functions within the College and is a back up for general administrative duties.
+The College of Health and Care Professionals of BC (CHCPBC) is seeking an Administrative Associate, Investigations, Discipline & Monitoring (IDM) who will support the IDM team by providing administrative and clerical assistance to ensure the smooth operation of the College’s complaints and discipline processes.
+This frontline position is tasked with a wide variety of administrative functions and complaint-related tasks, including reviewing, processing, and tracking complaints, and providing administrative support during Committee meetings.
+This role also supports other functions within the College and is a back-up for general administrative duties.
 Read the full position description (PDF).

 About you